natashamcintyre/CV/README.md

 ## Experience :owl:

+**Osprey Charging Network** (Mar 2023 to present) _Software Engineer_

+- Joined a fairly new cross-funcional team of 8 working alongside a team of 3 consultants bringing the tech in house.
+- Working in a completely new tech stack and structure including separate development, staging and production environments and with native apps.
+- Introduced front end component and unit tests.
+- Set up linting and code quality checks.
+- Upgraded multiple tools including Vue 2 to Vue 3, Capacitor 2 to 5 and custom plugins.

-**Nested Estate Agent** (May 2021 to present) _Software Engineer_
+**Nested Estate Agent** (May 2021 to Mar 2023) _Software Engineer_

-Very proud of my progress at Nested, I have risen to multiple challenges whether technical, team or business related, as evidenced in my performance reviews and promotions.
+Very proud of my progress at Nested, I rose to multiple challenges whether technical, team or business related, as evidenced in my performance reviews and promotions.

 - Joined a cross-functional team of 14 to build new features, which reduced to 3, giving me the opportunity to rise to multiple challenges and take on leadership responsibilities.
 - Led features from idea to ship, worked closely with product managers and designers, facilitated discussion, planned and oversaw the build on features that reduced stakeholder workload by 30%.
 - Collaborated closely with colleagues and stakeholders to drive initiatives to eliminate reliance on third party tools, reducing overheads by over 50%.
 - Delivered training sessions, reviewed code, led tech strategy initiative, mentored a colleague and regularly sought feedback to learn and progress.
-- Thoroughly enjoy the variety of working across the entire stack.
+- Thoroughly enjoyed the variety of working across the entire stack.

 **Projects at Makers Academy** (Oct 2020 to Feb 2021)